-Our Coastal and Marine Science Center in Woods Hole, Massachusetts is one of three centers serving the mission of the USGS Coastal and Marine Hazards and Resources Program (CMHRP).
-Scientists at the center study gas hydrates, coastal change hazards such as sea-level rise, erosion, and storms, underwater earthquakes, the U.S. extended continental shelf, ecosystem functions and drivers of change, and much more.
-This research helps us to better describe and understand the processes shaping our coastal and marine ecosystems.
-The data products derived from this research are used by other Federal agencies, State and local entities, private organizations, and the public to make informed decisions about the use, management, and protection of our coastal and marine resources.
+The U.S. Geological Survey (USGS) Woods Hole Coastal and Marine Science Center in Woods Hole, Massachusetts, is one of three centers serving the mission of the USGS Coastal and Marine Hazards and Resources Program (CMHRP).
+Since its authorization by Congress in 1962, the CMHRP has served as the primary Federal program for marine geology and physical science research and is responsible for the Nation’s entire coastal and marine landscape.
+The center’s staff of about 100 conducts scientific research in various locations throughout the United States to describe and understand the processes shaping coastal ecosystems, such as dunes, beaches, salt marshes, and lakes, and marine ecosystems, like the continental shelf and the deep sea.
+The center’s research products are used by other Federal agencies, State and local entities, private organizations, and the public to make informed decisions about the use, management, and protection of our coastal and marine resources.

 |Title||Coastal and marine science of the U.S. Geological Survey in Woods Hole, Massachusetts|

 |USGS Organization||Woods Hole Coastal and Marine Science Center|